ryn3/spotify-albums-organizer/README.md

 # Saved Spotify Albums Organizer

 Import your saved albums from Spotify and the monthly Discogs masters data -- ~1.5GB -- into MongoDB.
-You will have to download the XML Discogs masters data into the local directory.
 Since Spotify data lacks information about genre and subgenres (styles), discogs-spotify-import retrieves genre and subgenre data from the Discogs library and updates the Spotify data.

-FYI, there may be a few bugs with XML files other than discogs_20190701_masters.xml.
+**This app hasn't been tested on Python 2.x**
+Python 3.x should work.

+Download MongoDB if needed from <https://www.mongodb.com/download-center/community>

 ## Specifications
 The Mongo database uses localhost: 27017